I’m from Wigan originally but I’m now at Emmaus Bolton. I was homeless from 2001 to 2008, spending time in Blackpool, Manchester and London.

 At Emmaus I’ve done quite a few courses including NVQ training, customer care, manual handling and food hygiene.
 Emmaus Mossley gave me a good foundation and I’ve used what I’ve learned during these courses and my work experience with customers at the Drill Hall store at Emmaus Bolton.

 While I’ve been at Emmaus Bolton, I’ve attended the Emmaus UK Assembly with one of the trustees here.
 Living here and being part of this community is good.
 It’s big enough that if you want to be on your own, you can – if you want to mingle, you can.
+There are lots of people around you at an Emmaus, but you can also be on your own, unless you want to open the door to people.
 We all get on at Emmaus Bolton and support each other through any issues people might have.

 I’ve become a grandad while I’ve been at Emmaus and would like to see my family more.
 I’m in a good place, and although we divorced in 2000, my best friend is my ex-wife and we get on well now.

 Thank you to everyone who supports Emmaus.
 As much as what you do for us, we try to do for others.
-We help lots of people and groups in many ways, for example the local food bank and low income families.
+We help lots of people and groups in many ways, for example we have a local food bank and support low income families.
 I hope that we can repay what people do for us.
 We are so grateful for the support because without them we wouldn’t be here.

 If you or someone you know is affected by homelessness and would like to know more about joining Emmaus Bolton, please read more at Join Our Community on our website.